Create your first project

 Add more projects to Asana

-Once you’ve created your first project, you might want to explore other ways to use projects in Asana.
+Once you’ve created your first project, you might want to explore other ways to use projects in Asana, like creating custom templates for common workflows.
 Whether you’re the first person here, or a new user in an existing team, you can learn valuable ways to use Asana.
 We’ll cover them in more detail as you move through the Guide.

 Now that you’ve hit the ground running, invite a few teammates to get going in Asana, or start collaborating with who’s already there.